abego/yaml-sourcemap/README.md

 ### Find the YAML/JSON document text that created a data value

-To get from some data value to the corresponding YAML document text use `YAMLSourceMap.sourceOfValueOfJsonPointer(java.lang.String)`.
+To get from some data value to the corresponding YAML document text use `YAMLSourceMap.sourceRangeOfPointer(java.lang.String)`.
-Pass in a JSON Pointer and the method gives you the range in the text of YAML/JSON document that created the data value identified by the JSON Pointer:
+Pass in a JSON Pointer and the method gives you the range in the YAML text related to the data value.
+This may also include surrounding whitespaces or comments, or special characters like ":", "[" etc.):

     YAMLSourceMap srcMap =...;

     String jsonPointer = "/bill-to/address";
-    YAMLRange range = srcMap.sourceOfValueOfJsonPointer(jsonPointer)
+    YAMLRange range = srcMap.sourceRangeOfValueOfJsonPointer(jsonPointer)

-If you interested not just in the text range that created the data value but would like to know the larger range in the YAML text related to the data value (including surrounding whitespace or comments, or special characters like ":", "[" etc.) you can use the method `YAMLSourceMap.sourceOfJsonPointer(...)` instead:
+If you interested just in the text range that _defines_ the data value you can use the method `YAMLSourceMap.sourceRangeOfJsonPointer(...)`:

     YAMLSourceMap srcMap =...;

     String jsonPointer = "/bill-to/address";
-    YAMLRange range = srcMap.sourceOfJsonPointer(jsonPointer)
+    YAMLRange range = srcMap.sourceRangeOfJsonPointer(jsonPointer)

-The following picture demonstrates the difference between `sourceOfJsonPointer` and `sourceOfValueOfJsonPointer` for the example JSON Pointer `/bill-to/address`.
+The following picture demonstrates the difference between `sourceRangeOfJsonPointer` and `sourceRangeOfValueOfJsonPointer` for the example JSON Pointer `/bill-to/address`.

-![Difference between sourceOfJsonPointer and sourceOfValueOfJsonPointer ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/value-etc.png)
+![Difference between sourceRangeOfJsonPointer and sourceRangeOfValueOfJsonPointer ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/source-range.png)

-If you ask `sourceOfValueOfJsonPointer` for the source of `/bill-to/address` it will return the darker orange range.
-However `sourceOfJsonPointer` will return the darker orange range _plus_ the light orange range, i.e. it will also include the white spaces and the map item's key `address:`.
+As you can see `sourceRangeOfJsonPointer` also includes white spaces and the map item's key "`address:`", but `sourceRangeOfValueOfJsonPointer` just the range directly defining the _value_ for JSON Pointer "`/bill-to/address`".

-### Examples
+## Examples

 Have a look at the module `abego-yaml-sourcemap-examples` for some examples how the YAMLSourceMap can be used in an application.